loading page

 Abstract

 We analyzed the temporal trends (1998-2022) of surface phytoplankton Chlorophyll (Chl) concentration in the Arctic at the local, regional, and pan-Arctic scales.
-We used four empirically-derived Chl satellite ocean color products: three calibrated at the global scale, and one algorithm calibrated to Arctic waters.
-Depending on the months considered, between 10-40\% of the area with valid pixels showed statistically significant Chl trends, with $\sim2/3$ of those pixels showing Chl increases, and the other third indicating a decrease.
-At the pan-Arctic level, three of the Chl products suggest median Chl has increased by 12-16\% since 1998.
-However, the product calibrated to the Arctic did not show a statistically significant trend.
-Our findings suggest that Chl trends in the Arctic are heterogeneous, and that magnitude and significance of trends can vary depending on the satellite product used.
+We used four empirically-derived Chl satellite ocean color products: two global merged products and two MODIS products, one calibrated to the Arctic.
+At the local level, between 10-40% of the area with valid pixels showed statistically significant Chl trends, with ~2/3 of those pixels showing increases, and the other third indicating a decrease.
+At the regional level, only the Barents and Chukchi Seas had consistent Chl increases across products.
+At the pan-Arctic level, most products showed Chl increases in the months of July and September (0.3-0.9% Chl year-1), even after removing the effect of new open water pixels.
+Overall, Chl is changing in the Arctic, although trends vary threefold depending on the product and spatial-averaging assumptions used.